Dr Susan Dewhurst

 - sdewhurst at bournemouth dot ac dot uk

 - Head of Department of Rehabilitation and Sport Sciences

 - Bournemouth Gateway Building BG504, St Pauls Lane, Bournemouth, BH8 8GP

 Use a QR Code reader on a mobile device to add this person as a contact:

-Dr Susan Dewhurst is Senior Lecturer in Exercise Physiology in the Department of Sport and Physical Activity.
-Having previously worked as a lecturer and researcher in academic institutions in Scotland, NW England, Denmark and Rome, and more recently as a Senior Scientific Officer at the Ministry of Defence, she brings a broad range of teaching and scientific experiences to BU.
+Dr Susan Dewhurst is Head of Department and Principal Academic in Exercise Physiology in the Department of Rehabilitation and Sport Sciences.
+Having previously worked as a lecturer and researcher in academic institutions in Scotland, NW England, Denmark and Rome, and as a Senior Scientific Officer at the Ministry of Defence, she brings a broad range of teaching and scientific experiences to BU.

 - Bampouras, T.M. and Dewhurst, S., 2018.
 A comparison of bilateral muscular imbalance ratio calculations using functional tests.
 Journal of Strength and Conditioning Research, 32 (8), 2216-2220.

 - Thomas, N.M., Donovan, T., Dewhurst, S. and Bampouras, T.M., 2018.
 Visually fixating or tracking another person decreases balance control in young and older females walking in a real-world scenario.
 Neuroscience Letters, 677, 78-83.